(Disclosure: Some of the links below may be affiliate links)

 Without further ado, here is my FIRE Calculator

 This calculator will simulate all possible retirement dates in the given years.
-And for each retirement starting date, the tool will check if the retirement would succeed or not.
+And for each retirement starting date, the tool will check if the retirement will succeed or not.
 Success means that you still have some money left.

 Here are some results generated by the FIRE calculator: